maxluoXIII/resume/resume.typ

 *#link("https://github.com/Mottokrosh/Sheet")[Sheet]* #h(1fr) Sep.
 2021 -- Jan.
 2022 \
 Contributor #h(1fr) #link("https://github.com/Mottokrosh/Sheet")[GitHub] \
-- Contributed authentication fixes to an open-source Node application that I personally use to keep Pathfinder role-playing game character sheets on the cloud
+- Identified the cause for authentication and database issues that caused an outage of an open-source Node application.
+- Communicated with the maintainer and developed a fix that was merged into the project.
+- Reviewed pull requests made by other developers and helped them merge their own fixes to the project.

 == Skills
 #chiline()